arborchurch/arbor-web/site/content/groups/index.md

 ## GROUP SIGN UPS

-Sign ups are currently closed, but we hope to re-open them soon.
+Sign ups for the WINTER TRIMESTER starts JANUARY 21.
 Email <info@arborchurch.com> for more information.